Roasting Routine vs. Roasting Profile

 Learning to roast coffee had a long learning curve for me.
 I started out as an investigative reporter when I talked to the people who, when I could find them, roasted the coffee I was drinking.
 The discussion was a diatribe of roasting profiles and how much a good roaster costs.
 Never was I let in on the fact that the process took about fifteen to twenty minutes and usually was a formula (or roast profile) developed by someone else.

-I amassed information over the years on profiles and roasting theory.
-Growing area information was a little easier to come by.
+Over the years, I amassed information on profiles and roasting theory.
+Information on growing areas was a little easier to come by.
 It was not until the internet was unleashed that more information on the process of growing and brewing coffee was available to the average coffee drinker.
 The sharing of information on the internet, with blogs like ineedcoffee.com and others, has much improved the speed at which one can become knowledgeable and thereby educated in their areas of interest, such as brewing and drinking coffee.

 Roasting with the best available hot air roaster presented a whole new area of skills to develop.
-Modifying sub-par poppers to perform the job expertly is a challenge too.
-Then what to do and why comes into play.
+Modifying sub-par poppers to perform the job expertly is a challenge, too.
+Then, what to do and why comes into play.
 Where to get green beans and which ones to buy is another area to explore.
-How fast or slow to roast and what is 1st and 2nd crack and what do they sound like and how soon after one or the other does one stop the roast and cool off the beans.
+How fast or slow to roast and what are 1st and 2nd cracks and what do they sound like, and how soon after one or the other does one stop the roast and cool off the beans?
 How soon to drink the coffee after it is roasted, presents us with a quandary of questions.

 This is where and why I started to develop a Roasting Routine for my little roasting operation.